 Made from pasteurized water buffalo's milk

 Type: soft, brined

-Buffalo mozzarella or Mozzarella di Bufala in Italian is a mozzarella made from the milk of domestic water buffalo.
-It has been observed that those cheeses made from buffalo milk are higher in calcium, higher in protein and lower in cholesterol than cow's milk.
-Mozzarella di bufala is manufactured under strict regulations in areas ranging from Rome in Lazio to Paestum, Campania and a production area near Foggia, Puglia.
-Buffalo mozzarella coming from the Campania region bears the "Mozzarella di Bufala Campana" trademark and DOC status granted to it in 1993.
+Buffalo mozzarella (Mozzarella di Bufala) is a cheese made from the milk of domestic water buffalo.
+It has been observed that the cheeses made from buffalo milk are higher in calcium, protein and lower in cholesterol than cow's milk.
+The cheese is manufactured under strict regulations in areas ranging from Rome in Lazio to Paestum, Campania and a production area near Foggia, Puglia.
+Buffalo mozzarella from the Campania region bears the "Mozzarella di Bufala Campana" trademark and DOC status granted in 1993.
 In 2008, the European Union granted Mozzarella di Bufala Campana a Protected Geographical Status.
-Apart from Italy, it is also produced in many countries around the world.
+Apart from Italy, it is also produced in many countries.

 Buffalo mozzarella is a fresh, soft, semi-elastic textured cheese belonging to the "pasta filata" family.
 The process of making pasta filata cheese includes heating the curd to a point where it can be stretched and formed into various shapes.
 This gives the snowy white mozzarella a mild yet slightly sour taste.
 The texture is soft, moist and somewhat granular.
 It is coated with a thin edible rind and brined for up to a week when sold in vacuum-sealed packages.

-The cheese goes well in antipasti dishes, with salad's, pasta's, calzone's, vegetable's and various side dishes.
-It is also common in popular Italian recipes such as lasagne and baked casserole.
+The cheese goes well in antipasti dishes, salads, pastas, calzones, vegetables and various side dishes.
+It is also common in popular Italian dishes like lasagne and baked casserole.
 When used in cooking, heated mozzarella becomes slightly creamy.
 Buffalo mozzarella pairs with Beaujolais, Sauvignon Blanc and White.